08Aristodemus24/phil-jurisprudence-recsys/readme.md

 d. decorator.py
 e. competition.py

+16. create preprocess rating tomorrow to keep only positive interactions as 1 and unrated items as 0.
+17. unwatched item set of a user (all unique values) must be equal to or greater than length of positive item set of that user.
+This will be a constraint we must add to avoid any future errors when sampling
+18. need to find the end result of entity_id2index after convert_kg function
+19. add logs to get_length__build_value_to_index
+20. pipeline of separate_pos_neg_ratings() function:
+a. pass ratings df, item_id string
+b. return values will have var names n_items, old_item_idx2new_item_idx
+c. for users the same thing...n_users, old_user_idx2new_user_idx
+d. use built lookup dictionaries to renew user id and item id columns
+e. pass new dataframe to separate_pos_neg_ratings() func
+f. separate pos and neg ratings based on threshold by vectorization

 **Questions:**
 1. how do I split the data into training, validation, and testing sets?
 2. how do I batch train the model?